 Today you have about a three hour drive north of Windhoek on the B1 road.
 Your destination is Okonjima and the AfriCat foundation.
 Apart from the beautiful location, stunning accommodation and wonderful meals the main reason for visiting Okonjima is to view cats.
 Activities here centre around viewing leopard & cheetah, visiting a night hide and generally learning about what the AfriCat foundation is doing to preserve these wonderful animals.
 Activities are not included in this package.

 Leaving Waterberg return to the main B1 road and continue your journey northwards via Otjiwarongo, Otavi & Tsumeb and then enter Etosha Park via the von Lindequist Gate (on the eastern side of the park, near Namutoni).
 From here it is an 80 kilometer drive to Halali where you will be spending the night, this drive could easily take you several hours as game is plentiful in Etosha and the chances are you will be constantly stopping to view animals. ...
-If time allows consider dropping in at some of the waterholes along the route as animals frequently visit these for a drink.
-Whatever happens remember you need to be inside the Halali gates before sunset - and speeding, the park speed limit is 60km/h, is strictly not allowed within the park.
+If time allows consider dropping in at some of the waterholes along the route as animals frequently visit these for a drink. -And the park speed limit is 60km/h.

 Leave your accommodation early in search of game and as the day gets hotter head for shade, and lunch, at one of the parks three camps, Okaukuejo, Namutoni or Halali.
 When things start to cool down again head out for another game drive.
 With two full days in the park you should have sightings of most of the parks inhabitants (although be warned the cats are notoriously hard to find - and of course what you see is determined by ... luck and more importantly your ability to spot wildlife).
-These nights will be spent at Okaukuejo Camp, the western most camp in Etosha, it is famous for a very popular (both with tourist and the local animal population) spot-lit waterhole.
+These nights will be spent at Etosha Safari Lodge.

 From Etosha you head towards the village of Kamanjab and then south towards Fransfontein.
-Your destination is the awesome Huab Lodge.
+Your destination is the awesome Palmwag Lodge and Camp.
 The main activities at the lodge centre around finding desert elephant and you will go on several guided walks and game drives in search of these magnificent animals.
-All your activities are included while you are at Huab so you may as well get out there and make the most of exploring the area.

 There are a host of adventure activities to participate in while in Swakopmund.
 These range from sandboarding through quad biking to sky-diving.
 No activities are included in this package but they can be pre-arranged when you book this itinerary or left for you to arrange on arrival is Swakopmund.
 Being a German inspired town good food and beer is never hard to find, so we are sure you will find something productive to do!